stonerains/pilots/panda/board/README.md

 **Panda**

 ```
-./flash.sh           # for any panda
+./flash.sh           # for any pandas
 ```

 Troubleshooting